-The Post-16 Centre at Beaucroft provides a student-centred approach to teaching and learning which enables the student to successfully progress through the Post-16 Centre and on to their chosen post school provision.
+The Post-16 curriculum at Beaucroft College provides a student-centred approach to teaching and learning which enables the student to successfully progress through the college and on to their chosen post-19 provision.
 We provide a well planned programme of activities to help them develop the skills to make informed decisions as best as they can about their future.

-For more information on our curriculum please see our post 16 curriculum map
+For more information on our curriculum please see: